-By Mark Ellis and Michelle Rice —
+By Michelle Rice —

 Although his parents were zealous missionaries, working in many villages on the outskirts of Bangalore, he wanted nothing to do with God.
 He saw Christian work as a weak and undesirable path for one’s life.